-The date for the writing of Galatians will depend on the decision made on the recipients and the relationship of the book to the Jerusalem Council.
+The date for the writing of Galatians will depend on the decision made on the recipients and the relationship of Galatians and Acts, specifically. did Paul write the book before or after the Jerusalem Council.
 Paul gives a great deal of biographical detail in the book, which ought to make determining a date a bit easier.
 Alas, that is not the case!
 In chapter 2 there are two incidents that may or may not be related to the Jerusalem council in Acts 15.
 Luke mentions three visits to Jerusalem: the initial visit, the famine visit (11:27-30), and the 15 day visit.

 In an article published in 1967, C. H. Talbert summarizes the issue into seven positions, five of which I summarize here:

 - That Gal 2:1–10 is the Jerusalem Council visit of Acts 15:1–30; the famine visit is not mentioned by Paul in Galatians.
 Why is it not mentioned?
 Perhaps Paul did not meet with Apostles at that time, or perhaps it was simply to deliver the gift and no real “contact” was made.
 To include it would bog down his argument in Galatians with another visit that is neither here nor there with respect to his apostolic authority.

 - That Gal 2:1–10 is the famine visit of Acts 11:27–30, with the Jerusalem Council visit of Acts 15:1–30 taking place after Galatians was written.
 A variation on this is that Gal 2:1-10 is the first visit, the famine visit is not mentioned for the same reasons as under A, and that the Council occurs after Galatians.

 - That Gal 2:1–10 is the Jerusalem Council visit of Acts 15:1–30, which Luke has turned into two visits by misunderstanding the parallel nature of two reports he received about the council and so fabricating the visit of Acts 11:27–30.